robmuh/robmuh.github.com/_posts/2014-10-02-python-javascript.markdown

 * Integrates on-the-web and on-the-desktop coding activities
 * Launch point into graphics programming starting with Python `turtle`

-The overwhelming evidence from my personal experience with this students is that they *love* Python graphics programming and want to do a lot more of it.
+The overwhelming evidence from my personal experience with these students is that they *love* Python graphics programming and want to do a lot more of it.
 Reminded me of when I wrote a basic missile-command game in Basic on the Atari after doing a simpler DnD character generator in text